theonesud/embedia/README.md

 </p>
 <br/>

-### Webapps you can create using Embedia

-- Chatbots (like ChatGPT) with a permanent memory that can correlate information across multiple chats or access the internet
+## Which webapps can be created using Embedia?

+- **Chatbots (like ChatGPT)** with feature like:
+  - permanent memory
+  - access to the web search
+  - correlations between multiple chats
-- Chatbots with a specific personality (or a combination of personalities)
+  - specific personality (or a combination of personalities)
-- Natural language search over a set of documents / webpages / datasets using Retrieval Augmented Generation (RAG)
-- Customer support bots with access to the FAQs that can guide the user in the right direction
-- Retrieval Augmented Generation (RAG) based recommendation / clustering systems
+- **Natural language search** (powered by Retrieval Augmented Generation) over:
+  - user uploaded files
+  - entire websites
+  - custom large datasets
+- **AI Agents** that can:
-- AI Agents that work with you to solve problems
+  - work with you to solve complex problems
-- Autonomous AI Agents that can mindfully use the tools you provide
+  - autonomously run predefined code with custom parameters based on conversation context
-- Entire SAAS products that use LLMs to solve a specific problem
+- **Entire SAAS products** that use LLMs to solve a specific problem

-### Why choose Embedia?:
+## Why choose Embedia?

 - _**Developer friendly**_: Easy to follow documentation, IntelliSense enabled
 - _**Pre-defined common AI Agents and Tools**_